 Remember thought that what is bad for one person may not be bad for another.
 I once had a pupil that left me and went to another instructor because he let pupils crash the car and she thought that was fun.

-If you want to read about more funny things like that then visit my page on funny driving lessons stories.
+If you want to read about more things like this then visit my page on why driving instructors charge more for driving tests.

 If you’re in Birmingham then you can book your driving lessons online with me now.